 In mobile computing, power is a limited resource.
 Like other devices, communication devices need to be properly managed to conserve energy.
 In this paper, we present the design and implementation of an innovative transport level protocol capable of significantly reducing the power usage of the communication device.
 The protocol achieves power savings by selectively choosing short periods of time to suspend communications and shut down the communication device.
-It manages the important task of queuing data for future delivery during periods of communication suspension, and decides when to restart communication.
+It manages the important task of queuing data for future delivery during periods of communication.
 We also address the tradeoff between reducing power consumption and reducing delay for incoming data.

 We present results from experiments using our implementation of the protocol.
-These experiments measure the energy consumption for three simulated communication patterns as well as three trace-based communication patterns and compare the effects of different suspension strategies.
-Our results show up to 83% savings in the energy consumed by the communication.
-For a high-end laptop, this can translate to 6-9% savings in the energy consumed by the entire mobile computer.
-This can represent savings of up to 40% for current hand-held PCs.
-The resulting delay introduced is small (0.4-3.1 s depending on the power management level).
+These experiments measure the energy consumption for three simulated communication patterns and compare the effects of different suspension strategies.
+Our results show up to an 83% savings in the energy consumed by the communication.
+This can translate to a 6-9% savings in the energy consumed by an entire high end laptop or a savings of up to 40% for current hand-held PCs.
+The resulting delay introduced is small (0.4-3.1 seconds depending on the power management level).

-1. Introduction
+1 Introduction

 In today's world of mobile communications, one of the most precious commodities is power.
 The mobile host can only operate as long as its battery maintains power.
 New machines are being made to use less power allowing for smaller batteries with smaller capacities.
-The trend in mobile computing is towards more communication-dependent activities, with mobile users switching from traditional wired Ethernet communication to wireless communication (using wireless Ethernet cards, for example).
+The trend in mobile computing is towards more communicationdependent activities, with mobile users switching from traditional wired Ethernet communication to wireless com-

+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+MOBICOM 98 Dallas Texas USA Copyright ACM 1998 1-58113-035-x/98/10...\$5.00 munication (using wireless Ethernet cards, for example).
 When inserted, many wireless communication devices consume energy continuously.
-Although dependent on the specific machine and wireless device, this energy consumption can represent over 50% of total system power for current handheld computers and up to 10% for high-end laptops.
+Although dependent on the specific machine and wireless device, this energy consumption can represent over 50% of total system power for current hand-held computers and up to 10% for highend laptops.
 These trends make it imperative that we design power-efficient communication subsystems.